ryan-l-robinson/theology.ryanrobinson.ca/content/about/about.md

 ![Microsoft Information Protection Administrator Associate badge](/img/microsoft-certified-information-protection-administrator-associate.png "Information Protection Administrator badge")
 _Exam SC-400_

-## Alliteration Applications
+## Freelance Work

 I have previously completed freelance work under the name of Alliteration Applications.
 This started with some BlackBerry mobile applications but progressed to websites (mostly WordPress), email migrations, Microsoft 365 support, and occasional other bits and pieces of IT support.

-I have phased out the use of that as my focus is on my full-time employment.
-I am still open to occasional freelance work that would fit within my schedule, but not actively seeking it out.
+I have phased out the use of that brand as my focus is on my full-time employment.

+I am still open to occasional freelance work that fits within my schedule, but not actively seeking it out.